-If an infant is born to a parent who had a previous involuntary termination of parental rights, transfer of physical and legal custody, a previous determination of egregious harm, or a previous determination of maltreatment categorized as death, near fatality, or serious injury, it is a mandated report of substantial child endangerment.
+If an infant is born to a parent who had a previous involuntary termination of parental rights; transfer of physical and legal custody; a previous determination of egregious harm; or a previous determination of maltreatment categorized as death, near fatality, or serious injury; it is a mandated report of substantial child endangerment.
 These are Birth Match reports made by the Minnesota Department of Human Services to the local child welfare agency based on birth records received from the Minnesota Department of Health matched to SSIS records.

-A Birth Match regarding an infant should be screened in and receive an investigation, unless the local child welfare agency is currently involved with their parent regarding the same newborn.
-All new Birth Matches should be investigated regardless of previously conducted assessments or investigations on other children in the family.
-Each infant is a new child maltreatment report that must be screened in and responded to.
+A Birth Match regarding an infant should be screened in and receive an investigation, unless the local child welfare agency is currently involved with the parent regarding the same newborn.
+Investigate all new Birth Matches regardless of previously conducted assessments or investigations on other children in the family; screen in and respond to each infant as a new child maltreatment report.
 This means the local child welfare agency must investigate all new Birth Matches for all infants.
-Agency staff must ask the county attorney to immediately file a termination of parental rights petition when an agency receives a report that a parent has committed an offense that triggers a birth match.
+Agency staff must ask the county attorney to immediately file a termination of parental rights petition when an agency receives a report that a parent committed an offense that triggers a Birth Match.
 [Minn.
 Stat.
 260C.
 503, subd.
 2]

 Agencies can consider past voluntary termination of parental rights or voluntary transfer of physical and legal custody as a threatened injury report.
-However, this is not considered a Birth Match report, therefore, if screened in, a Family Assessment or Family Investigation may be initiated, depending on the nature of a current report.
+However, this is not a Birth Match report, therefore, if screened in, a Family Assessment or Family Investigation may be initiated, depending on nature of a current report.

-If agencies have an open assessment or investigation, or previously conducted an assessment or investigation with a family due to allegations unrelated to a previous termination of parental rights, involuntary transfer of legal custody, determination of egregious harm or determination of maltreatment categorized as death, near fatality, or serious injury, a new investigation must be opened to assess those allegations.
+If agencies have an open assessment or investigation, or previously conducted an assessment or investigation with a family due to allegations unrelated to a previous termination of parental rights; involuntary transfer of legal custody; determination of egregious harm; or determination of maltreatment categorized as death, near fatality, or serious injury; open a new investigation to assess those allegations.
 [Minn.
 Stat.
-626.556, subd.
-2(p)(4)]
+260E.03, subd.
+23(c)]